Susan Schwalb

 "Her idiom is reductive, concentrated on horizontal lines to create fields of fluctuating color.
 While her vocabulary is restricted, these lines can vary infinitely, of course, and recall the paintings of Agnes Martin and many of the 1970s minimalists.
 However, Schwalb's use of line is distinctively her own, veering from the reticent to the more expressive, especially in the suite that is the nucleus of this show, 'Atmospheric Disturbances,' where the colors are richer and more apparent, the bands broader, the lines sometimes curved and otherwise more obviously irregular and the imagery even more reminiscent of landscapes and natural phenomena, invoking abstract expressionst moods."

-Excerpt from "Point to Line to Plane," by Lilly Wei
+Excerpt from "Point to Line to Plane," by Lilly Wei, Independent Curator and Writer

 AFTERIMAGE: Recent Metalpoint Paintings and Drawings